JustAlternate/My-EKS/README.md

 #### Create repositories if not exist

-Add your repository for each image you want to build and store
+Add your repository for each app you want to build and store
 ```
 nvim iac/storage/ecr.tf
 ```